Ryo-N7/Ryo-N7.github.io/_posts/2017-10-22-thrice-part-3.md

 The **AFINN** lexicon has the largest absolute magnitudes, however, remember that only 1210 out of 6430 total words in the lyrics were given a **AFINN** score.
 This means that the few words that do have scores exaggerate the magnitude of the sentiment scores relative to the other lexicons.

 Keep in mind that the lexicons in the `tidytext` package are not the be all and end all for text/sentiment analysis.
-One can even create their own lexicons through crowd-sourcing (such as Amazon MechanicalTurk, which is how some of the lexicons shown here were created), from utilizing word lists accrued by your own company throughout the years dealing with customer/employee feedback, etc. The sources are limitless!
+One can even create their own lexicons through crowd-sourcing (such as Amazon Mechanical-Turk, which is how some of the lexicons shown here were created), from utilizing word lists accrued by your own company throughout the years dealing with customer/employee feedback, etc. The sources are limitless!

 In the next article we'll look at separating our lyrics into **bi-grams** (two words-per-row; which can then be split up into `word1` and `word2`) and examining how the presence of *negation* words ("not", "never", "can't", "won't", etc.) is causing the lexicons to misclassify sentiments of the lyrics!